Departures: Players Who Left Altrincham FC During Season 2000-01 and the 2001-02 pre-season

+A skilful and nimble 19-year-old midfielder, born at Rhuddlan in Wales, who was signed from Stoke City on a one-year contract during the 2000 pre-season.
+Stuart, pictured right at Whitby, spent three seasons with the Midlands side, before which he had been at Crewe Alexandra.
 He was the only player who appeared in all of Alty's first 45 League and Cup games this season but was dropped after Mark Ward was sacked and made only one more appearance.
 His first goal came at home to Spennymoor and was a well-taken volley from outside the penalty area.
 Stuart was released in summer 2001 and joined Colwyn Bay, who converted him into a right-back.
 Later at Stone Dominoes.

 Gary Talbot, pictured right, signed for Altrincham towards the end of the 1998/99 season from Winsford.
 He is a most reliable centre-back and the best header of a ball at the club.
 He is also a threat to opponents' goals at corners and free-kicks, having scored ten times in 59 games for Altrincham prior to the 2000-01 season.
 Gary assumed the captaincy from Chris Timons in 1999, but then relinquished it once Chris Timons regained his place in the side.
 When Timons left the Club, Talbot resumed as captain for 2000-01 season.
 Gary's former clubs include Rhyl, Barnton, Wilmslow Albion and Witton Albion.
 Gary was sold to Northwich for a fee of £2,500 on 25 January, 2001 in the wake of the financial rescue package announcement earlier that week.
 Became Vics captain by the end of the season.
 In 92 appearances for Alty, Gary scored twelve goals. returned to Alty when released by Vics.

 An improving young centre-back, who had been released by Alty but surprisingly returned to the Club for 2000/01 after helping Leigh RMI gain promotion to the Conference in 1999/2000, where he played in the same team as Mark Ward.
 Eddie is a Merseysider who had been briefly with Altrincham at the start of that season, having been signed from Stockport County who, in turn, had acquired him from Liverpool.
 After playing in the early games of season 2000/01, he was sidelined by a toe injury in early September 2000 but although returned to fitness, he never played again for Alty.
 He was released in mid-November reportedly to Droylsden but only made his debut- against Altrincham -in March 2001.